St. Pauls School, University of Birmingham

 What's the best thing you've ever done in your career?

-I'm about to finish writing a paper and I might get to go present it in the USA!
+I'm about to finish writing a paper and I might get to go present it at a conference

 What or who inspired you to follow your career?

 My dad.
 Then I had some really good physics teachers at school and university.
-Also Jocelyn Bell Burnell, what a great lady.
+Also Jocelyn Bell Burnell, a great lady and a great physicist.

 What was your favourite subject at school?